fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 Easy enough.
 But although this query is fast, under the hood, the database will hit every row of the table, until it finds the record it is looking for.
-I am sure your side-project won't have this problem soon, but imagine a table with milions of records, without indexes.
+I am sure your side-project won't have this problem soon, but imagine a table with millions of records, without indexes.
 Data retrieval would take seconds, sometimes maybe minutes.
 Imagine waiting 30 seconds for a list of videos on YouTube?

 ## Introducing Indexes